Particulate: Feed-Forward 3D Object Articulation¶

 TL;DR¶

-Particulate proposes a feed-forward model that infers complete articulation structures (part segmentation, kinematic tree, and motion constraints) from a static 3D mesh within seconds.
-Built upon the Part Articulation Transformer and trained end-to-end on public datasets, it significantly outperforms existing per-object optimization methods and can be combined with 3D generative models to enable single-image-to-articulated-3D-object generation.
+Particulate proposes a feed-forward model that infers a complete articulated structure (part segmentation, kinematic tree, and motion constraints) from a static 3D mesh within seconds.
+Trained end-to-end on public datasets using a Part Articulation Transformer, it significantly outperforms existing methods that require per-object optimization and can be integrated with 3D generative models to enable articulation generation from single images.

 Background & Motivation¶